johnwargo/thewargos-11ty/src/posts/2013/pinewood-derby-2013.md

 {% image "src/images/2013/pinewood-derby-car.jpg", "Pinewood Derby Car", "image-full" %}

 I had to work the breakfast at the races, so I headed over to the event and Anna waited for the kids to get up.
 August must have registered some disdain at my weight installation, because Anna called me and was looking for the car’s spray paint.
-She gave it a quick paintjob and headed off to the race.
+She gave it a quick paint job and headed off to the race.

 Anyway, at the race, August and I put some graphite on the axels and registered the car.
 When his Den’s race came up, we watched in anticipation as the first heat was run.
 In order to make everything ‘fair’ (Life isn’t Fair) they run each car in each track lane so nobody can complain about one lane being faster/slower than another.